roberttwomey/nosc-toolkit/readme.md

 ### Capture from Shadow Suit

+Start the Shadow desktop app.
+(Called "Shadow")

 Put on the Shadow Suit and power it on.
 (See the video tutorial [here](https://www.motionshadow.com/setup))

 Once the indicator light is pulsing a slow blue, connect to the available ```Shadow1``` WiFi network from your laptop.
+In the Shadow app you should see the live skeleton.

 Open the git bash application.